 Choosing Your Deck

-The deck is the backbone of your longboard.
+The longboard decks is the backbone of your longboard.
 Basically, it supports all other parts and determines what kind of ride you get.
-You can choose the deck as per your longboarding style – drop-through, drop deck, top-mount, etc.
+You can choose the deck shape as per your longboarding style – drop-through, drop deck, top-mount, etc.

-In addition to that, you also need to choose the deck material, either Bamboo or Maple.
+In addition to that, you also need to choose the longboard decks material, either Bamboo or Maple.
 While Bamboo Deck is cheap and can be easily customized, Maple Deck has a little bit of flex under the feet.
 So, it all your choice to the one that fits your need.

 Choosing Your Trucks

 The next step is to choose the trucks.
-Basically, a truck attaches your deck and wheels together with axles to work in tandem, which makes it easier for you when turning corners or going downhill.
+Basically, a truck attaches your longboard decks and wheels together with axles to work in tandem, which makes it easier for you when turning corners or going downhill.